rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 The hairs on my arms stood up and I got a chill as I realized this was a very dumb plan.
 If the explosion happened while I was unsecured, hunched over a passenger, I was almost certain to get hurt, and likely to injure someone else.
-But if I knelt I wouldn’t be able to see anything.
+But if I knelt I wouldn't be able to see anything.

 I gave the belts a few attempts at mating and found that Jim had done a good job disabling the buckle.
 The pieces interacted without obvious problem, but the female end refused to lock.